ipChrisLee/ipChrisLee/README.md

 ### Hi there, this is ipChrisLee! 👋

-I'm an undergraduate CS student, also a Compilation and performance optimization intern in ByteDance.
+I'm an undergraduate CS student, also a Compilation and performance optimization intern.

 Used to compete in ICPC and CCPC, won two ICPC silver medals and two ICPC bronze medals.
 [Here](https://github.com/ipChrisLee/ipLee-XCPC-Template) is my XCPC-template-repo.